saipranathid/sdudigani_vsd-hdp/Day 14/README.md

 }
 */

-- Once you’ve replaced the // comments with a /* … */ block (or deleted the block), save the liberty and rerun the floorplan command, the syntax error should go away
+- Once you’ve replaced the // comments with a /* … */ block (or deleted the block), save the liberty and rerun the floorplan command, the syntax error should go away.

 ![Alt Text](images/fp_result.png)